-In southern California, the Blythe Energy Center utilizes gas-fired generation to produce power and serves the transmission grid operated by the CAISO to cover periods of high demand primarily driven by the Los Angeles area.
-Due to the structure of the long-term PPA with SCE, the majority of the revenue from the facility is derived from being available to produce and not from actual production, therefore providing stable cash flow.
-The facility is directly connected to an El Paso Gas Company natural gas pipeline for its primary supply and a Southern California Gas Company pipeline as a secondary supply source, and interconnects to SCE and CAISO via a 67-mile transmission line also owned by Blythe and part of the Blythe Energy Center.
-In 2019, AltaGas announced the successful recontracting of the Blythe Energy Center to SCE.
-Under the tolling agreement, SCE has exclusive rights to all capacity, energy, ancillary services, and resource adequacy benefits.
-The agreement became effective on August 1, 2020 and runs through December 31, 2023.
-In February 2023, AltaGas reached an agreement with SCE for the purchase of resource adequacy attributes from the Blythe facility for the period from January 1, 2024 through December 31, 2027.
+Blythe Energy Center, located in southern California, utilizes gas-fired generation to produce power and serves the transmission grid, which is operated by the CAISO, to cover periods of high demand primarily driven by the Los Angeles area.
+The facility is directly connected to an El Paso Gas Company natural gas pipeline for its primary gas supply and a Southern California Gas Company pipeline as a secondary gas supply, and also interconnects to SCE and CAISO via a 67-mile transmission line which is also owned by Blythe Energy Center.